 SKYY tracks the ISE Cloud Computing Index.
 The underlying index looks for firms that provide network hardware/software, storage, cloud computing services or those firms that deliver goods and services that utilize cloud computing technology.
 Preference is placed on those stocks that are pure cloud computing plays with tech conglomerates or those firms only derive a portion of their revenues from the cloud receiving a smaller weighting.

 That explosive nature of cloud computing has helped propel SKYY one of the best performing tech ETFs around.
-Over the last three years, the fund has produced a 28% annual return.
-That’s more than double the S&P 500.
+Over the last three years, the fund has produced a 22% annual return.

 Expenses for SKYY clock in at just 0.60%.